GuilleQP/guilleqp.github.io/gamedev/RTSdevlog.md

 ## Idea 💡
-The idea is to make a **multiplayer Real Time Startegy game** inspired in my favorite games, like: Age of Empires, Imperium, Sparta, Battle for the Middle Earth, Praetorians, Civilization, Starcraft...
+The idea is to make a **multiplayer Real Time Strategy game** inspired in my favorite games, like: Age of Empires, Imperium, Sparta, Battle for the Middle Earth, Praetorians, Civilization, Starcraft...

 Scroll down to the [comments section](#comments) and let me know what you think!